murphye/cheap-gke-cluster/README.md

 gcloud services enable artifactregistry.googleapis.com
 ```

 You may use the Google Cloud console, or use the `gcloud` command line to create a repository.
 Replace `my-repo` with your desired repository name.
-Replace `us-west4` with your desired Google Cloud region.
 You may also consider having a global repo, see the Artifact Repository docs for more info.

 ```
-gcloud artifacts repositories create my-repo --repository-format=docker --location=us-west4 --description="My Docker repository"
+gcloud artifacts repositories create REPLACE_WITH_YOUR_REPO --repository-format=docker --location=REPLACE_WITH_YOUR_REGION --description="My Docker repository"
 ```

 Next, get your Artifact Registry Docker credentials:

 ```
-gcloud auth configure-docker us-west4-docker.pkg.dev
+gcloud auth configure-docker REPLACE_WITH_YOUR_REGION-docker.pkg.dev
 ```

 Next, pull an image (if you don't already have one) that you want to push to the Artifact Respotory: